jasonhemann/21SP-CS2800/_lec/lec23.md

  6. [Natural v. tail recursive Max-btree](Justin Bian)
  7. [Natural v. tail recursive triangular numbers](Ryan Jung)
  8.

+Note: student submissions from previous terms, as well as other published works, did not necessarily have the same length detail requirements, and were not assessed under exactly the same rubric.
+Please pay close attention to the guidelines as we lay out for your assignment for this semester.

 # We permit other kinds of projects too!!